Kourtney Kardashian’s Daughter, Penelope Disick, Has A Lip Ring Like Kim’s?

 Kourtney Kardashian has had ups and downs throughout the years (but who hasn’t?).
 However, the mom seems to find true joy in raising her daughter, Penelope Disick.
-Penelope is now four-years-old and every bit the mini fashionista.
+Penelope is now 4-years-old and every bit the mini fashionista.

-The pair have recently found themselves in the middle of a social media debate.
+The pair recently found themselves in the middle of a social media debate.
 This time, it concerns a truly surprising and arguably unexpected turn of events.
 In a photo released by Kourtney on Monday, she and Penelope cuddle up in robes while Penelope sport a lip ring.

 Yes, you read that correctly.

-Many have commented that the lip ring closely resembles Kim Kardashians famous lip “piercing”.
+Many have commented that the lip ring closely resembles Kim Kardashian’s famous lip “piercing.”
 Did Penelope just want to be like her aunt?
-Did Kourtney think that it would be fun, fashionable and harmless?
+Did Kourtney think that it would be fun, fashionable, and harmless?
 Who’s to say?
-So far, no information has been released addressing the motive behind a four-year-old getting a lip ring.
+So far, no information has been released addressing the motive behind a 4-year-old getting a lip ring.

 Numerous individuals find the move disagreeable and “inappropriate,” according to Hollywood Life.
 The news source also explained that the ring was a gift from none other than Kim herself.